anyscale/madewithml.github.io/docs/courses/mlops/documentation.md

 :octicons-info-24: View our rendered documentation via GitHub pages → [here](https://gokumohandas.github.io/MLOps/){:target="_blank"}.

-!!! note
-    We can easily serve our documentation for free using [GitHub pages](https://squidfunk.github.io/mkdocs-material/publishing-your-site/){:target="_blank"} and even host it on a [custom domain](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site){:target="_blank"}.
+> We can easily serve our documentation for free using [GitHub pages](https://squidfunk.github.io/mkdocs-material/publishing-your-site/){:target="_blank"} and even host it on a [custom domain](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site){:target="_blank"}.
 All we had to do was add the file [`.github/workflows/documentation.yml`](https://github.com/GokuMohandas/MLOps/blob/main/.github/workflows/documentation.yml){:target="_blank"} which [GitHub Actions](https://github.com/features/actions){:target="_blank"}  will use to build and deploy our documentation every time we push to the `main` branch (we'll learn about GitHub Actions in our CI/CD lesson soon).

 <!-- Citation -->
 {% include "cite.md" %}